 About Lane

-I’m a 59-year-old priest ordained 22 years ago by the Rt.
+I’m a 59-year-old priest ordained 23 years ago by the Rt.
 Rev. William D. Persell in Chicago.
 During a 2018 sabbatical, I discerned what Frederick Buechner calls “the place where deep gladness and the world’s deep hunger meet,”1 and began training as an interim minister to lead congregations through periods of change, self-examination, opportunity, and sometimes crisis.

 After college, I moved in with a high school friend on Capitol Hill in Washington, D.C.
 He and I supported each other’s job hunts by watching Bewitched every day.
-I worked several temp jobs, including Armand’s Chicago Pizzeria, the Korean War Veterans’ Memorial, Political Americana, and my favorite, a stint as Jeane Dixon‘s personal secretary, typing up tape recordings of prognostications she dictated in the middle of the night into a tape recorder.
+I worked several temp jobs, including Armand’s Chicago Pizzeria, the Korean War Veterans’ Memorial, Political Americana, and my favorite, a stint as Jeane Dixon‘s personal secretary, typing up prognostications she dictated in the middle of the night into a tape recorder.
 I also answered the phone now and then for Al Jolson‘s brother George, who shared an office with Mrs. Dixon and turned properties at the Watergate.

 At last, Bewitched viewing paid off, and in 1990, I found a tech support job at a publishing company in Washington called the Bureau of National Affairs, Inc., now Bloomberg Industry Group.
-In 1990, I was promoted to manage the integration of their internal publishing systems with the newfangled Internet, having used Lego blocks as visual aid when I described to the Board of Directors how a standard interface can help connect vastly different systems.
+In 1990, I was promoted to manage the integration of their internal publishing systems with the newfangled Internet, and used Lego blocks as visual aid when I described to the Board of Directors how a standard interface can help connect vastly different systems.
 At BNA, I frequently was dispatched to answer cranky calls from the head of BNA Plus: Becky Karnes was a Des Moines, Iowa native, a graduate of George Washington University and Georgetown School of Law, and a demanding and formidable woman feared by most of my fellow tech nerds.
 But I thought she was smart and funny.
 In April 1992, we both feigned illness and played hooky at the beach in Ocean City, Maryland.
 A year later, we were married at St. George’s in Arlington, Va.
 My church attendance improved.

 Shortly after we were married, some management shake-ups at BNA gave us reason to believe that our future lay elsewhere.
 Becky’s work was more specialized, and mine could be replicated almost anywhere.
 So she started her search first, and was snapped up by the former Commercial Clearing House (CCH), now Wolters Kluwer US in Riverwoods, Illinois.
 She went in as publisher of a major business unit, and later became CEO.
 I worked in downtown Chicago at a software development company, and later managed distributed systems at TransUnion Corporation.
 As my 30th birthday approached, Becky and I took a winter vacation in Cancún, and the getaway helped me get something straight in my head: I had wondered for a long time whether God was calling me to be a priest, and concluded that God was waiting for me to figure it out.
+On our last day in Cancún, we watched with interest as Pamela Anderson and Tommy Lee were being married on the beach.
+(Our invitation was lost in the mail.)

 I served two years as Curate at Christ Church, Winnetka, then seven as Rector of Transfiguration, Palos Park, where I also was chaplain to the Palos Park Police Department, and co-founded the Palos Park Police Foundation.
 When Bishop Bill Persell announced his retirement, I was appointed as a member of the bishop search committee, and managed communications for that effort as we released a slate that included Jeffrey Lee, who ultimately became my next bishop.
 In 2010, I left to accept a call as Rector of St. Margaret’s in Palm Desert, California, were I served for nine years.
 Early in my time there, I officiated and preached the funeral of former First Lady Betty Ford.
 I later led two pilgrimages to the Holy Land.